| | |

 Dedication of the Motor Vehicle Sales Tax with phase-in transfer over three

-The Senate’s transportation finance bill includes a six-cent per gallon gas
+years beginning in 2006 The Senate’s transportation finance bill includes a six-cent per gallon gas

 tax increase, indexing, establishment of a multi-modal fund, bonding and a referendum